Todd75/reading-notes/201class1.md

 _Functions:_ Are a way of repackaging code you want to resue or recall later.
 The use of functions saves time and helps keep the code clean.

+## Intro to HTML

+HTML(HyperText Markup Language) is a markup language that tells web browsers how to structure the web page you are viewing.

+The HTML Element is made up an opening tag, attributes, content, and a closing tag.

+**JavaScript running order:** When the browser encounters a block of JavaScript, it generally runs it in order, from top to bottom.
+This means that you need to be careful what order you put things in.

+**Dynamic versus static code:** The ability to update the display of a web page/app to show different things in different circumstances, generating new content as required whereas Static code shows the same content all the time.

+**Interpreted versus compiled code:** In interpreted languages you don't have to transform the code into a different form before it is ran, but in compiled languages are transformed or "compiled" into another form before that code is ran by the computer.

+## Things I want to know more about

+- The different use cases for internal vs external JavaScript on web pages.
+- When do we use inline JavaScript as it is said to be bad practice but we are shown how to do it.
+- Need more explanation on JavaScript "Script Loading" strategies and the use of "event listeners" to properly place the script in our HTML
+- Detailed explanation of async and defer and when/how to knopw to use them.
+- Comments... how do I make and leave good ones in my code?
+What should the comment be about?
+How specific about the changes I made?

-**Questions Related to This Reading:**
+**Questions Related to "How the Web Works" Reading:**

     1. Compose a short poem describing how HTTP sends data between computers.

      The browser you are using contacts the DNS and finds the website's numerical address.
 Then the browser uses HTTP request to contact the server asking it to send a copy of the website back to the client side.
 If the server approves the request it send small chunk of data called packets back to the client.
-The client's browser reorders the packets into the correct sequence and displays the web page.
+The client's browser reorders the packets into the correct sequence and displays the web page.(I am not sure this actually qualifies as a poem)

     2. Describe how HTML, CSS, and JS files are “parsed” in the browser.